 The top three families listed have over one third of the total number of invasive species!
 Asteraceae, Fabaceae and Poaceae are three of the most diverse species rich families in the world.
 However, they still represent a disproportionate amount of invasives given their percentage of total world flowering plant flora.
 Asteraceae contains roughly 25,000 spp.
 Fabaceae has about 19,350 spp. and Poaceae has about 10,000 spp. out of a total of approx 350,000 spp.
 (Groombridge & Jenkins, 2002; Heywood et al., 2007; Home, 2016).
 This equals roughly 17% of total world flora.
 The data related to plant family level invasiveness may be used in conjunction with other information to predict possible invasive tendencies.
 Correlating acreage affected by family and even genus may help set priorities of which invasive plants to control first.
 Genus diversity within prevalent exotic invasive plant families might also give clues as to the propensity of certain plants to invade.

 The predominant life forms of invading plants in the southeastern USA are listed here with number of species following in parentheses; Forbs/Herbs (118), Grasses (61), Shrubs (39), Vines (30), Aquatic Plants (26) and Trees (19) (Miller et al., 2006).
 Connecting acreage affected with plant form may also help set control priorities.
 Unfortunately, at this time much work is left to be done in analyzing how many acres are truly affected by this diverse array of species.
 Some estimates have been made for individual species.
-For instance, Kudzu (Pueraria montana) and Japanese honeysuckle (Lonicera japonica) alone are often thought to cover millions of acres (Forseth & Innis, 2004; Lemke et al., 2011).
+For instance Japanese honeysuckle (Lonicera japonica) alone has been shown to cover millions of acres (Finch, 2015; Lemke et al., 2011; H.-H. Wang et al., 2012).
 Total coverage by exotic invasives in the U.S. in 1998 already amounted to well over 100 million acres and was estimated to be growing at a rate of 8-20% annually (U.S. Dept of Interior, 1998).
-The use of Geographic Information Systems (GIS) and satellite imagery may help characterize the nature of coverage by various exotic invasive plants (Shawna J. Dark, 2004; Gelbard & Belnap, 2003; Pyšek et al., 2004).
-Some sources for online maps of major exotics are linked below.
+The use of Geographic Information Systems (GIS) and satellite imagery may help characterize the nature of coverage by various exotic invasive plants (Dark, 2004; Gelbard & Belnap, 2003; Pyšek et al., 2004).

 Scope of Exotic Invasive Plants